kev89431/PushPlugin/README.md

-f# Cordova Push Notifications Plugin for Android and iOS
+# Cordova Push Notifications Plugin for Android and iOS

 ---